 Tap your kid for a quick photo shoot and pull out the paint for a mixed media work of art that kids of all ages can help create.
 Bottom line: The crafting process is stress-free and the finished product looks great on display, so let’s call this one a winner.

-As any parent whose kid begged them for a Rainbow Loom knows, friendship bracelets have made a comeback—big time.
+As any parent whose kid begged them for a Rainbow Loom knows (see craft idea #52), friendship bracelets have made a comeback—big time.
 This year, put those weaving skills to good use by turning them into Valentine's Day gifts.
-The House That Lars Built has a full tutorial for making the jewelry, as well as free printable cards to string them on.
+The House That Lars Built has a full tutorial for making this throwback, threaded jewelry, as well as free printable cards to string them on.

 Fine motor and visual reasoning skills get a boost from this easy craft, which involves cutting hearts of various sizes out of cardstock and arranging them to make an adorable penguin.
 Pro tip: For an extra challenge, show your kid a picture of the finished project and see if they can successfully solve the assembly puzzle solo.